Zum Inhalt

 The valuation uses the current spot price, so cheap-rate PV contributes less savings than peak-rate PV.

-Total Load Cost (today_load_cost_eur)
+Total Load Cost (today_load_total_kwh, today_load_cost_eur)

-Hypothetical cost if the entire house load had been purchased from the grid at the current spot price, regardless of actual source (PV, battery, grid):
+Hypothetical cost if the entire house load had been purchased from the grid at the current spot price, regardless of actual source (PV, battery, grid).

 load_kwh = (load_power_w / 1000) × hours